Coway Airmega 200M Air Purifier Review

 Sheet

-Like with the Coway Airmega AP-1512HH Mighty, this air purifier's four-stage filtration system only has three physical filters: a pre-filter for trapping larger particles, a True HEPA filter, and a Carbon filter for minimizing odors.
-The fourth 'stage' is the device's built-in ionizer, which imparts a negative charge to fine airborne particles, causing them to be attracted to one another.
+Like the Coway Airmega AP-1512HH Mighty, this air purifier's four-stage filtration system has only three physical filters: a pre-filter for trapping larger particles, a True HEPA filter, and a Carbon filter to minimize odors.
+The fourth 'stage' is the device's built-in ionizer, which imparts a negative charge to fine airborne particles, causing them to attract one another.
 From there, they form heavier clumps that fall out of the air, where you can clean them up.
-The downside of ionizers is that their operation produces ozone as a byproduct, which can irritate your lungs through prolonged exposure.
+The downside of ionizers is that their operation produces ozone as a byproduct, which can irritate your lungs over time.
 If you don't want to use the ionizer, you can turn it off.

 You'll need to clean the pre-filter under water or vacuum off any stuck-on debris and dust every two to four weeks.